Dinictis: Taxonomy

 Dinictis was named by American paleontologist Joseph Leidy in 1854.
 Its type is Dinictis felina.
-It was assigned to the Nimravidae by Leidy (1854); and to the Nimravinae by Flynn and Galiano (1982), Bryant (1991), and Martin (1998).
+It was assigned to the Nimravidae by Cope (1880); and to the Nimravinae by Flynn and Galiano (1982), Bryant (1991), and Martin (1998).

 In a 2016 study, the genus was found to contain only the species Dinictis felina.

 Description

 Dinictis had a sleek body 1.1 m long, short legs 0.45 m high with only incompletely retractable claws, powerful jaws, and a long tail.
-It was very similar to its close relative, Hoplophoneus.
+Dinictis walked plantigrade (flat-footed), unlike modern felids.
+A 2012 study estimated that Dinictis could've weighed around 20 kg.
 The shape of its skull is reminiscent of a felid skull rather than of the extremely short skull of the Machairodontinae.
 Compared with those of the more recent machairodonts, its upper canines were relatively small, but they nevertheless distinctly protruded from its mouth.
 Below the tips of the canines, its lower jaw spread out in the form of a lobe.

-Dinictis walked plantigrade (flat-footed), unlike modern felids.
-It looked like a small leopard and evidently its mode of life was similar to that of a leopard.
-It was probably not so particular about its food as its descendants, since the reduction of its teeth was still in the early stages and Dinictis had not forgotten how to chew.
-In its own environment, it would have been a powerful predator.

 Ecology

-It lived in the plains of North America with fossils found in Saskatchewan, Canada and Colorado, Montana, Nebraska, South Dakota, North Dakota, Wyoming, and Oregon in the United States.
-Dinictis likely evolved from an early Miacis-like ancestor that lived in the Paleocene.
+Dinictis lived in North America with fossils found in Saskatchewan, Canada and Colorado, Montana, Nebraska, South Dakota, North Dakota, Wyoming, and Oregon in the United States.
+Including supplementary materials Fossil evidence suggests Hyenaodon horridus may have occasionally predated on Dinictis.